Sears to set up REIT to raise $2.5 billion from shareholders

-Sears Holdings Corp (SHLD.O) plans to raise more than $2.5 billion from shareholders by offering rights to buy shares in a real estate investment trust that will hold some of its stores.
+Sears Holdings Corp (SHLD.O) plans to raise more than $2.5 billion (1.7 billion pounds) from shareholders by offering rights to buy shares in a real estate investment trust that will hold some of its stores.

 The REIT is the latest in a series of steps Chief Executive Eddie Lampert has taken to shore up the finances of the retailer, which has posted losses for nearly three years.